lsphillips/Clazzy/README.md

 Foo.qux(); // 'qux'
 ```

-**Note:** All instance properties of your class should be defined within the constructor.
+*Note:* Instance properties can be defined in the definition, however their inital value should be set in the constructor.

 ### Creating a class that extends another class